-Anger Can Be Contagious - Here's How To Stop The Spread
+Anger Can Be Contagious — Here's How To Stop The Spread

 "We found that when good things were happening in your news feed — to your friends and your family — you also tended to write more positively and less negatively," says Jeff Hancock, a communications researcher at Stanford University and author the two studies on digital interactions

-And, the reverse was true, too.
-Viewing more negative posts prompted people to write more more sad or angry things.
-Overall, the effects were very small, compared to what has been documented in face-to-face interactions, "but [the study] suggested that emotions can move through networks through contagion," Hancock says.
+And the reverse was true too.
+Viewing more negative posts prompted people to write more sad or angry things.
+Overall, the effects were very small, compared with what has been documented in face-to-face interactions, "but [the study] suggested that emotions can move through networks through contagion," Hancock says.

 A lot of us have seen this play out on our social media feeds, especially on Twitter.
-Late night TV host Jimmy Kimmel pokes fun at angry tweets by asking celebrities and famous athletes to read aloud the mean things that have been tweeted about them.
+Late-night TV host Jimmy Kimmel pokes fun at angry tweets by asking celebrities and famous athletes to read aloud the mean things that have been tweeted about them.
 "Draymond Green's jump shot is almost as ugly as his face," NBA player Draymond Green read to an audience last June.
 "Whoa!" the audience responded.

 It's funny in the moment.
 But when you're on the receiving end of a personal attack, it's hurtful.
 And it increases the likelihood that you'll lash out in return.

 One study finds there may be a little bit of troll in each of us.
-If you read a nasty message from a troll that dishes out sarcasm or a personal attack, and you happen to be in a bad mood, the research shows you're more likely to copy the troll-like behavior.
+If you read a nasty message from a troll that dishes out sarcasm or a personal attack and you happen to be in a bad mood, the research shows you're more likely to copy the troll-like behavior.

 Bottom line: It's easier to be mean from behind a screen.
 The rules of face-to-face interactions don't exist.
 "There are fewer cues," Hancock says.
 You don't see or hear the person on the receiving end of your tweet or post.
 "That makes it a little harder to view you as a person," he says.